 When I was first introduced to the concept that we ‘create our own reality’, everything in me resisted such an outrageous notion.
-Who would create a life of struggle, disappointment, loss, betrayal or suffering I reasoned?
+Who would create a life of struggle, disappointment, loss or betrayal I reasoned?
 Certainly no-one in their right mind – which is precisely the point!

 Like most people I grew up believing that events and circumstances were what happened to me and were generally outside my control.

 To be told it was my inner conversations – the stories I told myself – that shaped my personal reality (and the way I experience our collective reality) was both preposterous and confronting.

 It handed control – and responsibility – back to me.
 If I was powerful enough to create a reality I didn’t want, I could also create one I wanted and enjoyed.

 “If we did all the things we were capable of

 I began to practice questioning my thoughts, and re-framing and re-directing my internal dialogue from judgement and self-criticism to compassion and acceptance.
 This flowed into my conversations with those around me.
 I also started listening to connect with others, knowing they too, may be experiencing similar unhelpful self-talk.

 To my surprise I began to feel less stressed and more focused.
 And my personal and professional relationships grew more authentic and satisfying.